Fix WD My Passport Hard Drive Not Detected, But LED is Blinking

 • Storage from 1 TB to 5 TB.

-• Enclosure made from premium ABS plastic.
+• The enclosure is made from premium ABS plastic.

 • Compact and lightweight.

-• Offers backup, password protection and 256-bit AES encryption.
+• Offers backup, password protection, and 256-bit AES encryption.

 Western Digital My Passport also offers USB 3.0 connectivity and a built-in WD Backup™ software that facilitates local and cloud backup functionality.